jorge-real/TTS-Runtime-Ravenscar/doc/API.md

 Priority-based tasks use this procedure to wait for their next assigned sync slot.
 The invoking task gets blocked until the next sync slot with the proper `Sync_Id` is reached.
 If the sync slot is reached before the procedure is invoked, the caller tasks is not blocked and continues its execution.
-This behaviour is similar to use `delay until` with a absolute time in the past.
+This behaviour is similar to use `delay until` with an absolute time in the past.

 When task is released, the `When_Was_Released` result informs the caller task of the slot starting time.